bgauduch/terraform-azure-demo/demo-terraform-101/step2-inputs/readme.md

 ```

 ## Usage
-Use variable default values & CLI prompt on missing value:
+Use variable default values
 ```bash
 terraform apply
 ```

+Edit the `variables.tf` file and remove a default value for the `resource_group_name`variable.
+Execute the previous command again and observe the CLI prompt on the missing variable value.

-Use command line arguments values:
+Now use a command line arguments values for the Azure region:
 ```bash
 terraform apply -var 'azure_region=North Europe'
 ```

-Use a config file:
+You can also use a config file containing all variables values.
+It allow you you to separate variables declarations from there values:
 ```bash
 terraform apply -var-file="config.tfvars"
 ```